gunerkaanalkim/pubs/docs/index.md

     filmography: ["Ghost"]
 });
 ````
+---

 <h2 align="center">Subscriber at a glance </h2>
 Subscribers listens to a `topic` on the `eventbus` using a `callback` method.
 Subscriber initialize with constructor method.
+Subscribers must have a unique `id` attribute.

 ````typescript
 let sub = new Subsciber({